 Nick is originally from the West Country.
 Prior to his training to become a Barrister he studied at Cambridge and Harvard.
 He also worked as a political lobbyist in Westminster.

-Nick completed the Graduate Diploma in Law at Oxford Brookes University in 2004 and obtained a Distinction.
-In 2005 he completed the Bar Vocational Course at the Inns of Court School of Law in London where he was graded Outstanding and awarded the IDS Prize for Employment Law (for the student gaining the highest grade in that particular subject).
+Nick completed the Graduate Diploma in Law at Oxford Brookes University in 2004 and obtained a Distinction and in 2005 he completed the Bar Vocational Course at the Inns of Court School of Law in London where he was graded Outstanding.
 During the course of his law studies, Nick was also awarded Lord Bowen and Lord Denning scholarships by Lincoln’s Inn.

 In 2006 he completed a broad-based pupillage at St Philips and as a new tenant practised across a range of fields.
-He now practices in the area of Children Law – both in Private and Public Law Proceedings.
-He also has a particular interest in cases involving Forced Marriage and FGM.
+He now practices in the area of Care Proceedings and also has a particular interest in cases involving Forced Marriage and FGM.

 Nick has joined with other members of Chambers in providing seminars and lectures to Solicitors and Social Workers throughout the region.
 He has also published a number of articles in the area of Children Law (those on the retention of children after contact being short-listed for the inaugural Family Law Awards).